jpata/hepaccelerate-cms/README.md

 ##or compile yourself if you have ROOT access on your machine
 #cd singularity;make

-#Run the test script using singularity
+#Run the test script using singularity (currently singularity does NOT work on lxplus)
 #In case you get errors with data not being found, use the option -B to bind external mounted disks to the singularity image (in my case /nvmedata) in case
 LC_ALL=C PYTHONPATH=./ singularity exec -B /nvmedata --nv singularity/cupy.simg python3 tests/simple.py --filelist filelist.txt